Writing a funeral speech step-by-step

 Please don't rush.
 Take your time and, go gently.

-It's because, for many people, giving any type of speech without conscious preparation is a challenge.
-We tend to drift off topic or lose the thread connecting our ideas.
+It's because, for many people, giving any type of speech without conscious careful preparation is a challenge.
+They tend to drift off topic or lose the thread connecting their ideas.

-Now, add the pressure of the occasion and understandably feeling upset.
+Now, add to that the pressure of the occasion and, understandably, feeling upset.
 Do you see what might happen?

 Preparation will give your eulogy structure - a definite pattern, a beginning, middle and end.
 That structure will help you contain and express your feelings as you choose to, lessening the likelihood of being overwhelmed by them.

 Without the safety of form your funeral speech may become a tearful ramble with no obvious purpose or direction.
-That is distressing for everybody: the speaker and the hearers.
+That is distressing for everybody: yourself as well as those listening.

 Taking the time to fully prepare the speech is the best way to express all you want to, the way you want to.

 When you understand what a prepared eulogy can do you'll realize it's a gift to the living.
-Your words will help everyone, (yourself included), on the journey through the grief of loss.
+Your words will help everyone, (yourself included), on their journey through the grief of loss.

-A eulogy is like a mirror or reflection.
+In many ways a good eulogy is like a mirror or a reflection.
 We listen to the stories told to hear and see in our imagination what the life of our loved one was all about.
 We want to understand, to have it make sense to us.

 A memorable speech prepared with loving care celebrates the whole person: their strengths, their joys, challenges and achievements.